sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 ## 4. Adding more Bars and Indicators 🔎

 Section 3 is where you will add more indicators if you desire.
-If you have an idea, copy and paste an indicator function from the boilerplate and ask gpt to format the function the same and create a new indicator (xyz indicator).
+If you have an idea, build your own function, ask chat gpt to help build a function, etc.

 Example:
 1) Copy the MACD function